What is post-traumatic stress disorder (PTSD)?

 Fortunately 2 in every 3 people who develop problems after a traumatic experience get better within a few weeks without treatment.
 However if you need treatment for PTSD, this is usually a psychological talking therapy such as cognitive behavioural therapy (CBT).
 Around half of adults with PTSD will recover within three months, while some will be affected for over a year or much longer.

 Our research into PTSD

 Understanding traumatic memories and PTSD

-Dr Johannes Gräff is examining what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).More about this project
+Dr Johannes Gräff examined what exposure therapy can teach us about treating post-traumatic stress disorder (PTSD).More about this project